flecs-hub/flecs-polyglot/README.md

 ## Introduction
 A universal scripting API for [flecs](https://github.com/SanderMertens/flecs) on all languages that compile to WebAssembly.
 This is achieved through WebAssembly module linking (on the web through Emscripten, on native through Wasmtime), or native dynamic linking for a zero runtime option.

-[flecs](https://github.com/SanderMertens/flecs) is a blazing-fast, cache-friendly, portable, entity component system written in C that supports relationships, hierarchies and more!
+[flecs](https://github.com/SanderMertens/flecs) is a blazing-fast, cache-friendly, portable, entity component system written in C that supports relationships, hierarchies, and more!

 ## Goals
 Provide one universal set of scripting bindings using powerful technologies such as WebAssembly with minimal overhead during interop with the host program.
 Fast memory mapped access to C struct data is used instead of reflection.